beeware/beeware/docs/tutorial/tutorial-camera.rst

 For more details on installing your application to a mobile device, see :doc:`Tutorial 5 <tutorial-5/index>`.

-Once the app has successfully started on your mobile device, you will notice that you are still not yet able to take a picture.
-This is because the project did not specify it will need camera permissions in the ``pyproject.toml`` file.
+If you click the button to take a photo, you will see an error.
+This is because the project did not specify the necessary camera permissions.
+Add the following line to the ``pyproject.toml`` file.
-Add the following line:

 .. code-block:: toml

     [tool.briefcase.app.helloworld]
     ...
     permission.camera = "App will take mugshots."

 Deploy the application to the mobile device again.